deadlydog/MoveFilesIntoDateDirectories/ReadMe.md

 # Move Files Into Date Directories

 [This PowerShell script](src/MoveFilesIntoDateDirectories.ps1) will scan all files in the `SourceDirectoryPath` and then move them into directories whose name is based on the file's date.
-Target directories will be created if they doesn't already exist, using a name based upon the `TargetDirectoriesDateScope`, and they will be created within the `TargetDirectoryPath`.
+Target directories will be created if they don't already exist, using a name based upon the specified `TargetDirectoriesDateScope`, and they will be created within the `TargetDirectoryPath`.
 It is acceptable for the `SourceDirectoryPath` and `TargetDirectoryPath` to be the same directory path.

+A common use-case of this script is to move photos into date-named directories based on when the photo was taken.

 You can use the [Run.ps1](src/Run.ps1) script to easily provide parameters and run the cmdlet.